Struggling to build your food supply? Discover how to find free food and make your budget go further. Don’t miss out on these money-saving tips!

 Foraging To Build Your Food Supply

-My father-in-law was huge into foraging and taught Mrs. CBB how to forage many foods and herbs from a young age.
+My father-in-law was passionate about foraging and taught Mrs. CBB how to forage for many foods and herbs from a young age.

 He’d often come home with wild mushrooms, specifically Chicken of the Woods, also known as a sulfur shelf mushroom.